ripple/xrpldotorg-redocly-migration-poc/developer-portal/docs/concepts/understanding-xrpl/xrpl/xrpl-ecosystem.md

 [![Peer-to-Peer Network](../../../img/ecosystem1-peer-to-peer.png)](../../../img/ecosystem1-peer-to-peer.png)

 Every XRPL instance of `rippled` syncs to the same network and has access to all communications across the network.
 Every `rippled` server on the network keeps a complete copy of the latest state data for the entire XRP Ledger.
 Each server stores a slice of recent transactions and a record of the changes those transactions made.
 Every server processes every transaction independently, while verifying that its outcome matches the rest of the network.
-Servers can be configured to keep more ledger history and to participate in the consensus process as a validator.
+Servers can be configured to keep more ledger history and to participate in the _consensus_ process as a _validator_.

 `rippled` APIs allow users to look up data, administer the server, and submit transactions.